 “Intuition allows you to get the first warning signs when anything is off in your body so that you can address it.
 If you have a gut feeling about your body — that something is toxic, weak or off — listen to it.

 “Your body is a powerful intuitive communicator,” she explains in Second Sight.
 “Intuition allows you to get the first warning signs when anything is off in your body so that you can address it.
 If you have a gut feeling about your body — that something is toxic, weak or ‘off’ — listen to it.
 Go and get it worked up.”
 She’s seen too many people ignore their sense that something isn’t right with their bodies, and subsequently find that small problems have become big ones.
+(Discover 5 steps that will help you to tune in and establish a connection with your higher self at “Access Your Inner Wisdom“.)

 Physical symptoms can also have symbolic value.
 “If you’re around somebody and your energy goes down, that’s an intuition not to ignore,” Orloff says.
 Sudden sleepiness can mean that you’re in the presence of an energy-draining person or circumstance; it can be your body’s way of communicating that these conditions are taking more energy than they give.
 If you stay in a situation that makes you feel instantly depleted (like taking a job after you left the interview feeling exhausted), it can easily lead to a situation where you become depressed, anxious and — not surprisingly — stuck.